🎉 Enjoy Free Shipping on U.S. orders above $50+

 This philosophy of “doing what works best for you” can be applied to an obvious example—the friend we all have who allows partying to interfere with his or her ability to stay on track—but for those of us who already “have it together,” it can get a bit more complicated.

-For the ambitious individual, it is often natural to be fixated with goals and the process which will lead to their fulfillment.
-While this drive and determination is important to attaining these goals, it can also create an overload, or a preoccupation with doing too much at once.
+For the ambitious individual, it is often natural to be fixated on goals and the process which will lead to their fulfillment.
+While this drive and determination are important to attaining these goals, it can also create an overload, or a preoccupation with doing too much at once.
 The most recognizable model is the highly competitive, professional athlete.
-The insane drive to succeed at any cost is necessary to the competitor’s success, but a logical approach to this relentless work ethic must be taken as well.
+The insane drive to succeed at any cost is necessary for the competitor’s success, but a logical approach to this relentless work ethic must be taken as well.

-In a high paced, intense schedule it is easy to get stressed out.
+In a high-paced, intense schedule, it is easy to get stressed out.
 On top of the countless hours spent in the gym, on the road, and competing, many athletes have obligations outside of their chosen careers—obligations like family, financial stability, education, work, etc. It is very easy to see how this lifestyle can become a grind.
-It is likely that many of you can relate.
+Many of you can likely relate.

 Whatever you answered for question one, we should all answer question two with one simple word: happiness.
 While you may not have phrased it that exact way, at the root of every goal is the desire for accomplishment, and we are all happy when we are accomplished.
 This also applies to questions three and four—part of working hard for a goal is knowing that some things are going to suck along the way, but you should still genuinely love what you are doing and be happy to get up and do it every morning.